 Non-deductible Pay or Play Penalties

 The recommendation is that you proceed as any other employer would when addressing the ACA’s requirements.
-Although those requirements are too many and complex to address in detail here, let’s highlight a few of the most pressing 2015 ACA issues:
+Although those requirements are too complex to address in detail here, let’s highlight a few of the most pressing 2015 ACA issues:

 Health Plan Reporting Requirements (IRS Code Section 6055)